 Taqî al Dîn’s observatory established in Istanbul in the second half of the 16th century was the first to be built in the Ottoman Empire, and so has an important place in Ottoman scientific history.

 When he arrived in Istanbul in 1570, Taqî al Dîn immediately got in touch with the foremost scholars of the time, encouraging their interest in the idea of establishing an observatory.
-Vezir Sokullu Mehmed Pasha and royal chronicler Hoca Saadettin, with whom Taqî al Dîn became friendly while serving as chief astrologer, lent their support to the project.
-Taqî al Dîn wrote a report explaining that the astronomical tables of Central Asian Turkish astronomer and ruler Ulugh Bey were now out of date and unable meet the needs of the time; and therefore those new observations were necessary in order to draw up new tables.
+Vezir Sokullu Mehmed Pasha and royal chronicler Hoca Saadettin, with whom Taqî al Dîn became friendly while serving as a chief astrologer, lent their support to the project.
+Taqî al Dîn wrote a report explaining that the astronomical tables of Central Asian Turkish astronomer and ruler Ulugh Bey were now out of date and unable to meet the needs of the time, and therefore those new observations were necessary in order to draw up new tables.
 Hoca Saadettin and Sokullu Mehmed Pasha presented this report to Sultan Murad III.
 And they persuaded him that an observatory should be established under the direction of Taqî al Dîn.
 The subject was presented to the Council of State and endorsed.
-Murad III’s interest in astrology and desire to see into the future were an important factor in his approval of the project.
+Murad III’s interest in astrology and desire to see into the future were important factors in his approval of the project.
 In 1575 Taqî al Dîn was charged with preparing an astronomical manual in the name of the sultan.
-Although sources disagree on the exact dates, scholars generally concur in thinking that construction of the observatory began in 1575 and was completed in 1577.
+Although sources disagree on the exact dates, scholars generally concur in thinking that the construction of the observatory began in 1575 and was completed in 1577.

 The Observatory Building

 We do not know exactly how large the observatory was, although we know that it included offices and sleeping accommodation for both astronomers and administrative staff, and a library.
 Next to the main building was another described in historical sources as the Small Observatory, which is perhaps where the portable astronomical instruments were kept.